 There is one other thing worth mentioning about the optical zoom.
 If you have the image size set to medium or small, there’s a slightly extended range that you can tap into called Smart Zoom.
 It’s not a full-blown zoom mode itself–it’s just an extension of the optical zoom that taps into the extra sensor wiggle room available when you’re using the smaller image sizes.

 Clear Image Zoom is Sony’s name for their proprietary enhanced digital zoom.
 It’s a software-based solution to enlarging the image.
 They don’t share exactly what’s going into the secret sauce, but it’s using some kind of advanced interpolation and signal processing to make educated guesses about what the extra pixels that need to be added should look like.
 Sony claims it results in images that are “close to the original image quality.”

 I’ve found the results to be better than standard digital zoom (see below) but not nearly as good as the optical zoom.
 Which is right where Sony pitches it.
 The results are significantly smoother, especially edges, than the usual digital zoom, making the overall effect look more natural and appear more detailed.
 But it also tends to have a somewhat waxy look when used at the maximum.
 It’s pretty impressive that this is being done in the camera without the need to run it through separate image editing software with advanced interpolation features.

-I can see times where Clear Image Zoom would come in useful, but it's worth using it with the expectation that you're going to sacrifice some image quality for that extra enlargement in the frame.
+I can see times when Clear Image Zoom would come in useful, but it’s worth using it with the expectation that you’re going to sacrifice some image quality for that extra enlargement in the frame.